coderefinery/mma/_episodes/06-fortran-c.md

   - How can we couple Fortran with C/C++?
   - What is name mangling?
   - How can we avoid worrying about it?
+  - How can we safely pass data types across languages?
 objectives:
   - Learn how to glue Fortran and C/C++ with iso_c_binding.
   - Learn how to build mixed-language projects with CMake.